jeremyButtler/find--Co-infections/README.md

   will have worse indel accuracy then other programs (figures/Similarity--20000--v3--80-20--indels.svg).

+One thing I should add is that I am currently doing the Hepatitis C testing and noticing that their are less indel free consensuses.
+So, this may be something unique to the porcine cirovirus type 2 dataset.
+  I am also testing a deeper read depth, so it may be an issue with read depth as well.
+I will posts figures once the testing is complete.

 ### Take away:

 We have shown that find co-infections V3 is better than find